YukiGibson/articles/README.md

-## Programming, Random References from the past, for the future :sunrise:.
+## Programming, Random References from the past, for the future :sunrise:

 This is a compilation of articles, notes, documentation, training resources, and more found all around Reddit, GitHub, etc...